adobe/aem-component-generator/README.md

 **Starting with version 2.0:**

 The AEM Component Generator now has graphical user interface!
-- Features a React based SPA web app, with a backend api that can dynamically build json conigurations for the components
+- Features a React based SPA web app, with a backend API that can dynamically build out the code and configurations for AEM components

-- The backend generates the component config json structures still and can maintain multiple components
+- The backend generates a component configuration JSON structure that the backend then utilizes to build out the code structure.

-- Executes the code / folder structure build-out on demand from the web ui
+- Executes the code / folder structure build-out on demand from the web ui.

 ### How to use